Gaylord Perry: San Francisco Giants (1962–1971)

 Perry had similar numbers in 1968: he posted a 16–15 record, but with a then-career-best 2.45 ERA in 39 games (38 starts), helping the Giants to a second-place finish behind the St. Louis Cardinals.
-On September 17 of that year, two days after his 30th birthday, Perry threw a 1–0 no-hitter against the Cardinals and Bob Gibson at Candlestick Park.
+On September 17, two days after his 30th birthday, Perry threw a 1–0 no-hitter against the Cardinals and Bob Gibson at Candlestick Park.
 The lone run came on a first-inning home run by light-hitting Ron Hunt—the second of the only two he hit that season.
 The next day, Ray Washburn of the Cardinals no-hit the Giants, winning 2–0, and marking the first time in major league history that back-to-back no-hitters had been pitched in the same series.

 Like most pitchers, Perry was not renowned for his hitting ability, and in his sophomore season of 1963, his manager Alvin Dark is said to have joked, "There would be a man on the moon before Gaylord Perry would hit a home run."
 There are other variants on the story, but either way, on July 20, 1969, just an hour after the Apollo 11 spacecraft carrying Neil Armstrong and Buzz Aldrin landed on the Moon, Perry hit the first home run of his career.

 In 1969, Perry led the league in innings pitched, but the Giants finished second in the pennant race for the fifth straight season.
 Perry took over as the Giants' ace in 1970, and led the league both in wins (23) and innings pitched (328 2/3).
 Perry's strong 1970 performance salvaged the Giants' season, helping them finish above .500 but in third place.
 In 1971, the Giants finally won their division, with Perry posting a 16–12 record and 2.76 ERA in 37 starts.
-In what would be his only trip to the postseason, Perry won Game 1 of the National League Championship Series but lost the decisive Game 4 against the Pittsburgh Pirates.
+In what would be his only trip to the postseason, Perry won Game 1 of the NL Championship Series but lost the decisive Game 4 against the Pittsburgh Pirates.